Annual Meeting: January 18, 2022 at 7:00 pm

-Please join the Friends for our first monthly hike on Monday, June 7th at 9:00 am.
-We are calling these hikes Plikes.
-We are borrowing the term from the Swedes who combine jogging and plocka upp (to pick up) to obtain plogging.
+Join Friends for our monthly hikes.
+For the next several months, we are moving the hikes to the first Tuesday of every month.
+We call these hikes Plikes as we are borrowing the term from the Swedes who combine jogging and plocka upp (to pick up) to obtain plogging.
 Thus Hiking plus plocka upp, gets us Pliking.

-Our Plikes will run about 2 hours and will be to the less used areas of the park, allowing us the opportunity to explore, check on the status of less used trails, and tidy up as we go.
+Our Plikes run about 2 hours and are to the less used areas of the park.
+This allows us the opportunity to explore, check on the status of less used trails, and tidy up as we go.

-We will meet on the first Monday of every month, with the first being June 7th.
-In the event of rain, we will meet on the following Monday.
+In the event of rain, we will meet on the following Tuesday.
 Please be sure to check our Facebook page if you have any questions regarding the weather.

-Our meeting point is 9:00 am at the bridge on Merribrooke Lane in Stamford.
-Please wear bug spray, bring gloves and a small trash bag.
+Our meeting point is 9:00 am at the bridge on Merriebrook Lane in Stamford.
+Please bring gloves and a small trash bag.
 We hope that you can join us.

 Latest Park map installed at kiosk.